top of page

 Burnout is often a capacity issue, not a commitment issue.

-When pressure rises, untrained nervous systems default to reactivity.
+When pressure rises, untrained internal systems default to reactivity.

-This training strengthens regulation, attention control, and decision clarity — so performance can scale without fragmentation.
+This training strengthens regulation, attention control, and decision clarity — so performance outcomes can be intentional and scale without fragmentation.

 4